 04.01 Photogrammetry

-Photogrammetry uses multiple 2D images takes from different yet overlapping angles to create a 3D mesh with textures.
+Photogrammetry software uses multiple 2D images takes from different yet overlapping angles to create a 3D mesh with textures.
+To achieve the highest detail and most accurate 3D model from the real world, 3D scanning is recommended.

 Photogrammetry Software Tutorials